youngker/apparmor-wiki/EnvironmentVariables.md

 - default allow if no rules specified (ie no additional restrictions)
   - if env rules present?
-    - default deny, white list. like rest of policy?
+    - default deny, allow list. like rest of policy?
-    - default allow, black list
+    - default allow, block list

 - anchoring? vs. contains
 - how to identify subpattern in rule that should be filtered